johndru-astrophysics/blog/introspection-of-python-dataclasses/draft.md

 ## Step 3: Determining the properties of the field

-Each field type can included various properties such as:
+Each field type can include various properties such as:

 * Is the field a list or dict?
 * Does the field reference another dataclass?
 * Is the field optional?
 * Does the field have a default value?

-So, how to we post-process the fields type?
+So, how do we post-process the field's type?

 Each field has a type, accessed with `field.type`.
 We can inspect that type to determine what to do.
 We are going to create a function that given a type, returns a description of that type we can use later: